gnzsnz/gonzalosaenz.com/content/Architecture Development Method.md

 **Phase H - Architecture Change Management - Objectives**

-* Ensure that architecture lifecycle is maintained
+* Ensure that architecture life-cycle is maintained
 * Ensure that the Architecture Governance Framework is executed
 * Ensure that the Enterprise Architecture Capability meets current requirements